danBhentschel/playground-0F0Z07mz/markdowns/02_lesson/03_mbr.md

 > **TIP:** The `truncate` command creates what is called a [sparse file](https://en.wikipedia.org/wiki/Sparse_file).
 This doesn't actually allocate the required disk space until it is used.
 In this way, you can create files that (claim they) are larger than the medium they are stored on.
-This is why we can create a 3 TiB file on a partition that is under 100 MiB in size.
+This is why we can create a 3 TiB file on a filesystem that is under 100 MiB in size.

 Remember that MBR does not support drives larger than 2 TiB.
 Let's see what happens when we try to create MBR partitions on this device...